17Sergey/search_random_users/README.md

 To use this app, you can visit [Deploy link](https://searchrandomuserss.netlify.app/)

 Or, if you prefer to download, go to the project folder and type ```npm run dev```.
-You'll see the port that your app is on and visit the http:localhost:<PORT>.
+You'll see the port that your app is on and visit the http:localhost:PORT.

 ## Open app.
 You should see a hint to enter a value into the field and press the Search button